pwrzosek/pwrzosek/README.md

 - I have done a significant amount of numerics (for Bachelor's, Master's and PhD).
 It was primarily linear algebra and decomposition of large and sparse matrices - often running on HPC.
 I also did 4 internships before Master's.
 There I revised some old, crappy, spaghetti codes writen in FORTRAN.
 I improved the performance (sometimes making the code run tens of times faster) or rewrote some of it to C++.
 - I have years of experience in data visualisation (with Mathematica, Matlab, Python, R).
 I can also do some basic ML stuff in Python (PyTorch).
 - I like teaching.
 I used to teach Programming and Numerical Methods, Algebra (both semesters) and Complex Analysis at my university.
-- Most used languages: C++, Julia, Mathematica and LaTeX (last one for PDFs with math notation).
+- I mostly use: C++, Julia, Mathematica and LaTeX (last one for PDFs with math notation).
 Other: Python, Matlab, FORTRAN, PASCAL, R, Rust (probably not exhaustive list).
 - I had a pleasure to work with fantastic people during my PhD studies.
 Together, we published 5 papers (I'm first author of 4 of them).
 There are also two more or less finished works I contributed to that may appear in the future.
 <!---
 Lilineko/Lilineko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.